-Printing and Publishing Companies that are closed
+Printing and Publishing Companies that are Closed

 Printing and Publishing Companies in Northern Ireland, where I worked briefly as a past employee, as a Mac Operator or Graphic Designer, that are closed.